By Johnny Hugel

 “Most of the brands that we carry aren’t available here in Richmond,” explains Mike Anderson.
 “There’s a little bit of overlap with a store here or a brand here or there.
 But our goal is to have it largely be brands you can’t get in Richmond.”

 To set Jackson & James apart, the brother and sister duo have worked to make sure all of their merchandise has a story to tell.
+Not only will this provide a deeper meaning for the duo, but the clothing that their customers wear will also help to support the story.
+This is very similar to how places like Imprint work, as customers are able to brand the clothing to tell a story.
+This could become very popular amongst the customers of Jackson & James.
 “We’d like to be able to tell a story around pretty much everything that we have,” says Mike Anderson.He points to one his favorites, Raleigh Denim, a North Carolina-based denim purveyor.
 Centered in the storied history of the North Carolina textile trade, and utilizing the world-renowned Cone Denim fabric, Raleigh Denim built their brand around a handcrafted, quality experience, before “Made in America” was a buzzword.

 The Andersons appreciated the Raleigh Denim story so much that they brought founders, Sarah Yarborough and Victor Lytvinenko, for a trunk show last fall.
 Prior to their pop-up, the entire Jackson & James staff traveled to Raleigh for the day to work in the Raleigh Denim Workshop to make their own pairs of jeans and better understand the product and craft that went into them.